-- Your pet must be groomed and tidy pay special attention that nails are trimmed and smooth. - ▼ We recommend your pet wear their vest or bandana on all visits.
+- ♥ Your pet must be groomed and tidy pay special attention that nails are trimmed and smooth. - We recommend your pet wear their vest or bandana on all visits.
 It identifies your pet as a certified therapy pet and is an honor to wear.
-Members are required to display both their ID and their pet's ID on their person. - ▶ Handlers are expected to be clean, neatly groomed, and healthy.
+Members are required to display both their ID and their pet's ID on their person. - Handlers are expected to be clean, neatly groomed, and healthy.
 Handlers are not required to wear official Love on a Leash® apparel, but are encouraged to wear blue, white, or neutral tops to avoid being mistaken for other pet therapy organizations. - "Meet and greet" other teams before you go into a visit.
-Be sensitive to new pets and keep sensitive pets apart. - ▼ Any pet that appears "out of control" (lunging, pulling, snarling, growling, barking, etc.) should be sent home before a facility is entered for a visit. - ▼ Know your pet and be alert for signs of discomfort, stress, or fatigue.
+Be sensitive to new pets and keep sensitive pets apart. - Any pet that appears "out of control" (lunging, pulling, snarling, growling, barking, etc.) should be sent home before a facility is entered for a visit. - Know your pet and be alert for signs of discomfort, stress, or fatigue.
 If your pet shows signs of being tired or irritable, simply excuse yourself and notify the Visit Captain or another team on a visit that you are leaving.
-Never force your pet to enter a room or visit someone if your pet is resisting. - ▼ Facilities use chemicals for cleaning.
+Never force your pet to enter a room or visit someone if your pet is resisting. - Facilities use chemicals for cleaning.
 It is recommended that you wipe down your pet's feet at the conclusion of your visit. - Visits may be social, but you must maintain control of your pet and know what your pet is doing at all times.
 Pay extra attention to long wagging tails.
 Never drop, let go, or hand-off the leash during your visit.
 Keep all conversations appropriate.
 Personal conversations between visiting teams should be kept to a minimum.
-Remember, we are there to visit patients/residents, not each other. - ▶ Plan ahead of time how you will handle your pet being offered treats by others and always get permission to give treats to other pets. - ♥ Some people may be afraid of pets.
-Respect them and do not force your pet on them. - ♥ Be prepared to clean up after your pet.
+Remember, we are there to visit patients/residents, not each other. - Treats are not allowed during a visit.
+Plan ahead how you will handle your pet being offered treats by those we are visiting.
+We must politely decline or accept the treat and save it until after the visit is complete.
+Our pets are there to share love with those we visit, not to perform for treats. - Some people may be afraid of pets.
+Respect them and do not force your pet on them. - Be prepared to clean up after your pet.
 Take potty breaks away from activity.
 Pick up waste and dispose of it properly.
 (Stress levels can be high - especially for the first few visits.)
-If cleanup inside is required, notify staff immediately. - ▼ Remember that the staff in the places you visit like to be visited, too.
+If cleanup inside is required, notify staff immediately. - Remember that the staff in the places you visit like to be visited, too.